Sign Up for the Deskworks Dozen

 10 Tips for Designing Your Coworking Space or Shared Workspace

-As a coworking space operator, designing your workspace right is a vital part of starting out on the right foot.
-You can give yourself a vastly greater chance of success if you can offer a broad range of space and membership types to attract people with different financial means and workspace needs.
-(Satellite Deskworks makes this much easier through automatically tracking usage against different types of plans.)
+As a coworking space operator, designing your workspace correctly is a vital part of starting out on the right foot.
+You can give yourself a greater chance of success if you offer a broad range of space and membership types to attract people with different financial means and workspace needs.

 1. Offer wifi and wired connections